What is Catch Weight Management?

 Step 1: Receive the Order

-Your customer calls about ordering a 12 count case of frozen turkeys.
-You don’t yet know which turkeys are going to be shipped, as your warehouse workers will pick the case when the order is ready to ship.
-But you are able to let your customer know the average weight of a turkey is 15 lbs and they will be billed $1.50 per pound, with the invoice total based on the exact weight of the case that is shipped.
+Your customer calls about ordering a 12-count case of frozen turkeys.
+You don’t know which turkeys will be shipped, as your warehouse workers will pick the case when the order is ready.
+However, you can let your customer know that the average weight of a turkey is 15 lbs, and they will be billed $1.50 per pound, with the total invoice based on the exact weight of the shipped case.
 The estimated cost is $270 for the expected 180 pounds of turkey.
-That all sounds great to your customer and they give the order the green light.
+That sounds great to your customer, who gave the order the green light.

 Step 2: Provision the Product

 You internally relay the order for a case of turkeys to the warehouse.
 Your warehouse selects a specific case of turkeys to ship.
-The turkeys are weighed and it turns out you’ve got a set of slightly skinny turkeys.
-The total weight is discovered to be only 150 pounds, rather than the estimated 180.
-Not a problem with catch weight management.
-That’s still well within the reasonable range to meet your customer’s expectations and the turkeys are shipped.
-Away they go!
+The turkeys are weighed, and you’ve got a set of slightly skinny turkeys.
+The total weight is discovered to be only 150 pounds rather than the estimated 180.
+This is not a problem with catch weight management.
+That’s still well within the reasonable range to meet your customer’s expectations, and the turkeys are shipped.

 Step 3: Bill the Customer

-Knowing your customer would be displeased to pay for 30 pounds of turkey which they did not actually receive, you leverage your catch weight tracking system to bill the customer based on the exact weight, rather than the original estimate derived from the average weight.
-The cost of 150 pounds of turkey works out to $225, which is reflected on the final invoice that is sent to your happy, turkey-loving customer.
+Knowing your customer would be displeased to pay for 30 pounds of turkey, they did not actually receive, you leverage your catch weight tracking system to bill the customer based on the exact weight rather than the original estimate derived from the average weight.
+The cost of 150 pounds of turkey works out to $225, reflected on the final invoice sent to your customer.

 Catch Weight Inventory Illustrated

 It might seem strange that an inventory unit can have multiple weights listed.
-However, because the average weight of a unit may differ from the exact weight on an item by item basis, catch weight management is required.
-Consider the difference in how catch weight tracking would lead to different average and exact weights for the same case of turkeys.
+However, catch weight management is required because the average weight of a unit may differ from the exact weight on an item-by-item basis.
+Consider how catch weight tracking would lead to different average and exact weights for the same case of turkeys.

-That’s catch weight management in action.
-Not so tricky after all.
-Again, the basics of catch weight management entail a dual quantity inventory tracking system allowing for the data storage of an exact and average weight.
+That’s catch weight management in action—not so tricky after all.
+Again, the basics of catch weight management entail a dual quantity inventory tracking system that allows for the data storage of an exact and average weight.

 Side note: You’ve likely heard the terms “catch weight” and “nominal weight” used more often than “average weight” and “exact or actual weight.”
 Actual weight is the same as catch weight.
 And average weight is often referred to as the nominal weight.